 The following points would help in a successful establishment of a National food Safety System.

+Establishing a National Food Safety System

 It is necessary to develop a national policy for food safety, with set objectives, scope, principles, priorities and responsibilities for the Food Safety System.